trenskow/donot/README.md

 Now all template renderings will be cached in memory and served from there - if the originating templates has not been modified.

-Currently a [memory](https://github.com/trenskow/smart-static-mem-cache), [file system](https://github.com/trenskow/smart-static-fs-cache) and [redis](https://github.com/trenskow/smart-static-redis-cache) cache plug-in are available.
+Currently a [memory](https://github.com/trenskow/donot-mem-cache), [file system](https://github.com/trenskow/donot-fs-cache) and [redis](https://github.com/trenskow/donot-redis-cache) cache plug-in are available.

 > See the "Customizing" section below on how to implement your own cache plug-ins.

 # Options

-Smart Static supports some options when creating - some of them you've already seen practiced above - more specifically the `engines` and `cache` option.
+*donot* supports some options when creating - some of them you've already seen practiced above - more specifically the `engines` and `cache` option.

 Currently these options are available.